Satair: Later history

 Satair opened a subsidiary in the United States in 1986 and an office in Singapore in 1988.
 However, in 1990 a heavy recession in aviation forced Satair to downsize, especially with regard to its activities within aircraft rental and trade.

 Although Satair originally did not believe it likely that the First Gulf War would impact its business, the hold on purchases put in place by the aviation industry caused Satair sales to drop 60% in the 1991/1992 fiscal year, and as a result the company was forced to downsize its workforce by 23 jobs, 17% of its total staff at the time.

 In 1994 Knud Soerensen, the company's CEO, retired and was replaced by John Staer, who was previously the Chief Financial Officer with Ambu International A/S. For the remainder of the 1990s Satair continued to grow and set up subsidiaries in Malaysia and China, as well as taking over companies in France and Switzerland.
 On June 3, 1997, Satair A/S obtained a listing on the Copenhagen Stock Exchange.

 In 2000, Satair's revenues exceeded DKK 1 billion.
 The company launched multiple new concepts, including Satair Direct, the Group's e-commerce concept, and IPP (a new service concept).

 In 2001, Satair made the decision to merge its OEM activities with the UK-based C.J.
-Fox & Sons Ltd. and establishes Satair Hardware Group.
-Satair acquired Lentern (Aircraft) Ltd and Lentern International Inc. in 2003, and in 2005 acquired the United States based Pall Corporation's distribution activities for Pall products in the commercial aftermarket in North and South America.
+Fox & Sons Ltd. and established Satair Hardware Group.
+Satair acquired Lentern (Aircraft) Ltd and Lentern International Inc. in 2003, and in 2005 acquired the United States-based Pall Corporation's distribution activities for Pall products in the commercial aftermarket in North and South America.
 Satair purchased TPA Pte Ltd. in 2006, and in 2008 acquired a 49% holding in the Chinese repair company Sichuan Ruibo.
 In 2010, Satair purchased the US-based Aero Hardware, and in 2011 acquired the UK-based Aero Quality Sales.

 In November 2011, Satair A/S was delisted from NASDAQ OMX Copenhagen and became a 100% owned subsidiary of Airbus.
 Satair remained a stand-alone brand and continued as such under Airbus ownership.

-On January 1 2014, Satair Group was officially launched as the merged organization between Airbus Material & Logistics Management and Satair A/S. The group also opened a new joint facility in Singapore.
+On January 1, 2014, Satair Group was officially launched as the merged organization between Airbus Material & Logistics Management and Satair A/S. The group also opened a new joint facility in Singapore.